 - To strengthen relationships with other units and providers, in order to provide the best possible quality of surgical care to the children of the East of England.

-For a new patient appointment, a child's GP or paediatrician can arrange an initial appointment by sending a letter, fax or calling the department.
-Urgent referrals can be discussed by contacting the relevant surgeon’s secretary or the on-call surgical team.
-We do our best to schedule children according to their clinical need.
+For a new outpatient appointment, a child's GP must request an initial appointment via e-Referral Service.
+A child’s local paediatrician, and other professionals who do not have access to e-Referral Service, can arrange an initial appointment by sending a letter via post or email to firstname.lastname@example.org or email@example.com.
+Urgent referrals can be discussed by contacting the on-call surgical team via Addenbrooke’s switchboard on 01223 245151.
+We schedule children according to their clinical need.

 Your child's appointment